hvasbath/beat/docs/getting_started.rst

 How to setup a Finite Fault Optimization
 ----------------------------------------

-In a finite fault optimization (ffo) in beat a pre-defined RectangularSource (reference fault) is discretized into sub-patches.
+In a finite fault optimization (ffi) in beat a pre-defined RectangularSource (reference fault) is discretized into sub-patches.
 Each of these sub-patches may have up to 4 parameters to be optimized for.
 In the static case (geodetic data) these are two slip-parameters perpendicular and parallel to the rake direction of the reference fault.
 In the kinematic case there is the temporal evolution of the rupture considered as well.
 So there are additional parameters: (1) the rupture nucleation point from which the rupture originates and propagates accross the fault